2017 High School National Championship Tournament

 Note that one question the Information Desk cannot (easily) help with is “Where is my team currently playing?”
 As a result of the power-matched format, NAQT cannot quickly locate teams during the day faster than calling or texting the mobile number provided for the chaperone.
 We will, of course, do our utmost to find lost teams (or lost players), but it won’t be a quick process (and probably no quicker than just calling the chaperone directly).

-Qualified teams may now register online.
+Qualified teams may now register for the waitlist, as the field is full.

 The field for the tournament is limited to 272 teams.